-38. Updating Your Portfolio Analysis and Management System (PAMS) Profile
+39. Updating Your Portfolio Analysis and Management System (PAMS) Profile

 All applicants are encouraged to update their profiles in the PAMS website at https://pamspublic.science.energy.gov regularly, at least annually, to ensure SC has your most up to date information.
 The PAMS profile now requires that individuals provide responses to the demographic related fields.
 SC strongly encourages personnel at applicant and recipient institutions, including Principal Investigators (PIs), Co-PIs, and other Key Personnel, to provide their demographic information.
+By providing your demographic information, you are assisting with SC's continued commitment to advancing diversity, equity, and inclusion in its business practices.
 Alternatively, for information you wish not to disclose, please select, "Do not wish to provide."
-Your individual demographic information will not be shared with peer reviewers and the information in your PAMS profile is protected by the requirements established in the Federal Privacy Act of 1974.
+Your individual demographic information will not be shared with peer reviewers and the information in your PAMS profile is protected by the requirements established in the Federal

+Privacy Act of 1974.
 Aggregate, anonymized demographic information may be shared with confidential review committees who are charged to evaluate the quality and efficacy of SC's business practices.
 For example, summary statistics of all applicants to or award selections from a particular SC NOFO may be reviewed by a Committee of Visitors.